Efficient Tree-Structured Deep Research with Adaptive Resource Allocation

 To summarize, initial increases in depth or breadth are valuable, but returns diminish as node counts escalate.
 This highlights that a one-size-fits-all approach is inefficient.
 Adaptive planning is essential to tailor depth and breadth to each query's complexity, optimizing the quality-cost tradeoff.

-\method consists of three core components: (1) an \textbf{Adaptive Research Planner}, (2) a \textbf{Real-Time Orchestration Layer}, and (3) a \textbf{Multi-Dimensional Parallelization Framework}.
+\method consists of three core components: (1) an \textbf{Adaptive Research Planner}, (2) a \textbf{Runtime Orchestration Layer}, and (3) a \textbf{Fully-Asynchronous Execution Infrastructure}.
 Together, these components dynamically expand and prune the research tree $\mathcal{T}$ in real time and execute subtasks concurrently.